weavolutionmage/drachenwald/offices/herald/customsandinterkingdomanthropology.md

 This article covers some of the aspects of protocol and traditions of Drachenwald.
 It is especially intended for Society folk coming from other kingdoms.

-## Kingdom cheer
+## The way we cheer
-The kingdom cheer is "Vivat!"
+At court, to mark a piece of Crown business , we cheer "Vivat!"
 3 times, for a single person, or "Vivant!"
 3 times for a few people.

 Other cheers are available in some regions.

 ## Toasts